purduesigbots/pros-docs/v5/okapi/api/chassis/model/skid-steer-model.rst

- irightSideMotor     The right side motor. ileftEnc            The left side encoder. irightEnc           The right side encoder. imaxOutput          The maximum output value to the motors.
+ irightSideMotor     The right side motor. ileftEnc            The left side encoder. irightEnc           The right side encoder. imaxVelocity        The maximum velocity output value to the motors. imaxVoltage         The maximum voltage output value to the motors.
 =================   ===================================================================

 .. tabs ::